 - meals not connected to business travel outside your metropolitan area (35 miles)

-- commuting or travel expenses; and
+- commuting or travel expenses

-- tickets or summons
+- tickets or summonses

 Don’t forget your estimated payments

 Come tax time, it’s important to remember what estimated tax payments you made.
 If you have an Online Services account, there is a record of those payments available for you to use when filing your return.